McCune1224/matrix-miles/README.md

 # Matrix Miles

-A production-ready Strava activity tracking system that bridges fitness data with embedded hardware.
-This project includes a Go backend API and an ESP32 client for real world IoT deployments.
+IoT Project to get Strava's running activity tracking system that bridges fitness data with embedded hardware.
+This project includes a Go web server to handle API / Oauth Logic with Strava that communicates with an ESP32 client for displaying data on an LED Matrix (calendar view, monthly / weekly stats, best preformances, etc).

 ## Overview